-16.1 Certain brokers may from time to time provide research services to the Investment Manager.
-The Investment Manager pays for such research services (which may be used by the Investment Manager in its investment management process) out of their own resources.
+16.1 Certain brokers may from time to time provide research services to the Investment Managers.
+The Investment Managers pay for such research services (which may be used by each Investment Manager in its investment management process) out of their own resources.